 - It’s not a short-term plan.
 Passive funds perform best over many years.
 If you invest in an index fund but find you need the money six months later, there’s a good chance you’ll have less than you started with.

 - Not all assets are safe.
-Although many index funds track relatively safe major indices, technically any pool of assets can be bundled into a fund.
+Although many index funds in Ireland track relatively safe major indices, technically any pool of assets can be bundled into a fund.
 Some index funds track volatile global markets, such as the oil sector, while others bundle in riskier investment assets.
 Always do your homework.

 - Not all ETFs are index funds.
 ETFs come in all shapes and sizes and not all are passively managed.
 Some are highly complex and risky.